jankocivic/Harvey-group/Dirac_user_guide.md

 # Dirac User Guide

+> [!NOTE]
-**Note:** This document is a work in progress and may contain errors.
+> This document is a work in progress and may contain errors.
 Please email any suggestions to janko.civic@kuleuven.be.
 While official documentation is available [here](https://qcpci.quantchem.kuleuven.be/), this guide complements it by providing more detail on the basics for inexperienced users.

 ## Contents
 1. [What is Dirac](#what-is-dirac)